Skip to content

 Enable validateFrames when connecting to automatically validate every incoming WebSocket frame against the stack’s schemas.
 Invalid frames are dropped with a console warning instead of corrupting your local store.

-import { HyperStack } from "hyperstack-typescript";
+import { Arete } from "arete-typescript";

-import { ORE_STREAM_STACK } from "hyperstack-stacks/ore";
+import { ORE_STREAM_STACK } from "arete-stacks/ore";

-const hs = await HyperStack.connect(ORE_STREAM_STACK, {
+const a4 = await Arete.connect(ORE_STREAM_STACK, {

 validateFrames: true,